svenkubiak/mangooio/README.md

 * Simple and self-explaining form handling and validation
 * Plain scheduling for recurring tasks
 * Easy handling of JSON in- and output
-* Built-in asset minification in development mode
+* Build-in asset minification in development mode
 * Flexible testing tools
+* Build-in authentication tools
+* Support for OAuth with Twitter, Google and Facebook
 * Simple Deployment and CI-Integration
 * i18N Internationalization
-* Easy eMail handling

 One main focus of mangoo I/O was to have a good and well documented code base.
 Therefore, mangoo I/O is constantly checked against